shashwatkansal05/Arduino-DC-MOTOR/README.md

-2.) # Temperature-Controlled Fan using Arduino and TMP36
+2.) # TEMPERATURE-CONTROLLED FAN USING ARDUINO AND TMP36

 ## 📌 Project Overview
 This project demonstrates a **temperature-controlled fan** using an **Arduino Uno**, a **TMP36 temperature sensor**, and a **DC motor with L293D motor driver**.